mariapetro/LeHaMoC/LeHaMoC Code and Tests/README.md

-# LeHaMoC: Leptonic Modeling Code for High-Energy Astrophysical Sources
+# LeHaMoC: Leptonic-Hadronic Modeling Code for High-Energy Astrophysical Sources

 LeHaMoC is a leptohadronic modeling code designed for simulating high-energy astrophysical sources.
 It simulates the behavior of relativistic pairs protons interacting with magnetic fields and photons in a spherical region.
 The physical processes that are included are: